cangeorgecode/Django_Boilerplate_Free/README.md

     - Takeaway - share what you have learn, give actionable step by step guide
     - CTA - ask people to comment (for marketing funnel) or ask people to share and save (for algo)

+5. My favourite hooks collection that can't be found on Google:
+    - "Is it possible to..."
+    - "Can I..."
+    - "It took me X months, but I finally figured out how to..."
+    - "How I..."
+    - "I failed..."

 &nbsp;